Bride kidnapping: Indonesia

-After the marriage, the woman is should change or remove her name prefix which is reflecting her caste before the marriage.
-On modern days, this practice is still going on with more permissive manner, like the woman parents know in advance when the kidnapping will happens, when the messenger will come, and when and where the marriage will take place.
+After the marriage, the woman will change or remove her name prefix which reflects her caste before the marriage.
+In modern days, this practice is still going on with more permissive manner, like the woman parents know in advance when the kidnapping will happen, when the messenger will come, and when and where the marriage will take place.

 This tradition is also practiced by Balinese not living in Bali: Balinese living in Lombok island, Balinese living in Lampung, etc.

-The Sasak ethnic in Lombok island is also having Merariq tradition,
+In Lombok, the Sasak people have a marriage tradition called merariq, which is a marriage tradition involving 'elopement.'
+In this tradition, a man will kidnap or run away a girl to be his wife before performing the wedding ritual.

 Hmong culture

 Marriage by abduction also occurs in traditional Hmong culture, in which it is known as zij poj niam.
 As in some other cultures, bride kidnapping is generally a joint effort between the would-be groom and his friends and family.
 Generally, the abductor takes the woman while she is alone.
 The abductor then sends a message to the kidnap victim's family, informing them of the abduction and the abductor's intent to marry their daughter.
 If the victim's family manage to find the woman and insist on her return, they might be able to free her from the obligation to marry the man.
 However, if they fail to find the woman, the kidnap victim is forced to marry the man.
 The abductor still has to pay a bride price for the woman, generally an increased amount because of the kidnapping.
 Because of this increased cost (and the general unpleasantness of abduction), kidnapping is usually only a practice reserved for a man with an otherwise blemished chance of securing a bride, because of criminal background, illness or poverty.

 Occasionally, members of the Hmong ethnic group have engaged in bride kidnapping in the United States.
 In some cases, the defendant has been allowed to plead a cultural defense to justify his abduction.
 This defense has sometimes been successful.
 In 1985, Kong Moua, a Hmong man, kidnapped and raped a woman from a Californian college.
 He later claimed that this was an act of zij poj niam and was allowed to plead to false imprisonment only, instead of kidnapping and rape.
 The judge in this case considered cultural testimony as an explanation of the man's crime.